Digit Recognition Optimization Series 00: Data Collection & Testing

 The core function in C for testing model accuracy is straightforward.

-is a 1D array representing the digit value for each row indigit_test_data
+digit_test_datais a 2D array: [number of samples] x [750 pixels].digit_test_labelis a 1D array representing the digit value for each row indigit_test_data.

 Code to Send Pixel Data to the PC